BITSS-OPA/opa-deworming/code/01_final_opa.md

 1. The original cost benefit analysis (CBA) produced by @baird2016worms, which estimates the net present value of the PSDP after a 10-year follow-up of four different policy estimates.\
 2. An updated version of @baird2016worms with additional follow-up data [@klps4].
 3. A new analysis that, building from the previous two approaches, focuses on one specific policy estimate, and allows for results to vary depending on key characteristics of current settings where deworming policies are being implemented.
 This new approach was developed in consultation with EA[^2].
-4. An analysis that combines the previous three approaches and economic benefits of reduced mortality rates of children born from the dewormed cohort through 20 years after the PSDP with the results of **XXX (2021)**.
+4. An analysis that combines the previous three approaches and economic benefits of reduced mortality rates of under-five children born from the dewormed cohort through 20 years after the PSDP with the results of **XXX (2021)**.

 [^2]: Evidence Action's version of the analysis follows a similar structure to the cost effectiveness analysis performed by the charity evaluator GiveWell [@givewell].